UniversalDependencies/UD_Javanese-CSUI/README.md

 Javanese has several language levels, such as Ngoko, Krama, Krama Inggil, and Krama Andhap.
 In this treebank, the sentences predominantly use Ngoko words, some of which use Krama words.

 # Split
 This dataset has only one split: test.
+Since the dataset is small, we recommend using 10-fold cross validation (use [ud-tool](https://github.com/UniversalDependencies/tools/blob/master/conllu-tenfold.pl) to split the dataset).

 If you need three splits, the suggestions to split the 1000 sentences are:
 * Test: 1st, 11th, 21st, ..., 991st sentence, total 100 sents.
 * Dev: 5th, 15th, 25th, ..., 995th sentence, total 100 sents.